Analysis | Trumpworld’s latest effort to undermine the Russia probe may be even less substantive than prior attempts

 “According to his handwritten notes,” it continued, “former Central Intelligence Agency Director [John] Brennan subsequently briefed President Obama and other senior national security officials on the intelligence, including the 'alleged approval by Hillary Clinton on July 26, 2016 of a proposal from one of her foreign policy advisers to vilify Donald Trump by stirring up a scandal claiming interference by Russian security services.'"

 On Sept.
-7, 2016, it continued, an investigative referral was sent to the FBI from intelligence agencies regarding “Clinton's approval of a plan concerning U.S. Presidential candidate Donald Trump and Russian hackers hampering U.S. elections as a means of distracting the public from her use of a private mail server” — a reference to a scandal that dogged Clinton over the course of the 2016 campaign and which had itself been the subject of an FBI probe.
+7, 2016, it continued, an investigative referral was sent to the FBI from intelligence agencies regarding “Clinton’s approval of a plan concerning U.S. Presidential candidate Donald Trump and Russian hackers hampering U.S. elections as a means of distracting the public from her use of a private mail server” — a reference to a scandal that dogged Clinton over the course of the 2016 campaign and that had itself been the subject of an FBI probe.

 Ratcliffe's effort to suggest that the Russia probe that ensued relied upon Trump's allies, like Fox News, connecting the dots he was dropping.
 They did so with alacrity.

-What's odd about Ratcliffe's claim, though, is that it is intelligence which he admits was unverified even while it alleges what was already publicly obvious.
+What’s odd about Ratcliffe’s claim, though, is that it is intelligence he admits was unverified even while it alleges what was already publicly obvious.
 That Clinton might on July 26 have approved of a campaign strategy of targeting Trump over possible links to Russia seems a bit like shouting “surprise!” at the end of a birthday party; her campaign manager had already been on national television twice making that claim directly.

 It's not entirely clear how Ratcliffe's allegation really coheres.
 The universe of people who've been conditioned to fit mentions of Clinton, Obama, Brennan and Russia into a grand conspiracy targeting Trump and his campaign see it as indisputable evidence that Clinton drove the “Russia hoax” that has dogged the president.
 On Wednesday, for example, a Trump spokesperson used the release of information from Ratcliffe to try to divert attention away from questions about Trump's coronavirus diagnosis.